opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - A preview icon of the first drawing or image exposed in the column.

-.. note:: The icons on the xsheet column headers can either be displayed at once when the scene is opened, or on demand by clicking on the column header, according to the Column Icons option available in Xsheet > Scene Settings.
+.. note:: The icons on the Xsheet column headers can either be displayed at once when the scene is opened, or on demand by clicking on the column header, according to the Column Icons option available in Xsheet > Scene Settings.

     - An area where the object and center to which the column is linked is displayed, that by default is Pegbar 2, center B (see  :ref:`Linking Objects <linking_objects>`  ).

 The column on the far left displays the frame number, with the cursor indicating the current frame.
 The cursor can be used to set the current frame and allows you to activate the onion skin mode to better check the animation (see  :ref:`Using Onion Skin <using_onion_skin>`  ).

-.. note:: When the animation is played back, the xsheet scrolls according to the current frame cursor position in order to display the current frame.
+.. note:: When the animation is played back, the Xsheet scrolls according to the current frame cursor position in order to display the current frame.
 To disable the scrolling deactivate the Xsheet Autopan during Playback option available in the Preferences > Interface dialog.

-At the top of the frame number column there are buttons for creating and navigating memos that can be posted in the xsheet (see  :ref:`Using Memos <using_memos>`  ).
+At the top of the frame number column there are buttons for creating and navigating memos that can be posted in the Xsheet (see  :ref:`Using Memos <using_memos>`  ).

-The xsheet content can be scrolled to examine its content, while the header area and the frame column are always visible; in this way it's easier to understand how the scene is built.
+The Xsheet content can be scrolled to examine its content, while the header area and the frame column are always visible; in this way it's easier to understand how the scene is built.

-Columns you want to hide in the xsheet can be also folded in order to save space in the interface.
+Columns you want to hide in the Xsheet can be also folded in order to save space in the interface.
 Once folded they can be unfold at any moment and be visible in their original position.

-.. tip:: **To scroll the xsheet:**
+.. tip:: **To scroll the Xsheet:**

     Do one of the following: